 - Heart failure

-- Blood pressure (hypertension)
+- Raised blood pressure (hypertension)

-- Serum electrolytes (hypokalaemia)
+- Low potassium (hypokalaemia)

 - Blood gas analysis (alkalosis)

-Treat the underlying cause
+Treating the underlying cause involves:

-- Surgical removal of adenoma
+- Surgical removal of the adrenal adenoma